ritvikkarra7/Portfolio/README.md

-# Ritvik Karra – Electrical Engineer Portfolio
+# Ritvik Karra – Portfolio

 I specialize in **analog electronics, with experience in optical, RF, and audio systems**.
 I’m a hands-on engineer who loves building and taking ownership of my work.
 This portfolio features images/details on my projects.